amwebexpert/idgen/README.md

 guarantee unique constraint (all pointing to the single DB server instance)
 * JPA Repositories are easy to write here by using interfaces convention (no code)
-* By using @Transactional annotation we are protected from concurrency (simple optimistic locking by default) when multiple threads are trying to create same namespace twice
+* By using @Transactional annotation we are protected from concurrency (simple optimistic locking by default) when multiple threads are trying to create the same namespace twice
 * No need to set synchronized method in order to protect namespace creation collisions (which would be required with the HashMap approach even for only one JVM scenario)